YosysHQ/nextpnr/README.md

 You can change the location where nextpnr will be installed (this will usually default to `/usr/local`) by using `-DCMAKE_INSTALL_PREFIX=/install/prefix`.

+It is possible to pre-generate `.bba` files.
+This can come in handy when building on time-constrained cloud instances, or in situations where python is unable to use modules.
+To do this, specify the path to pre- generated `.bba` files by passing `-DPREGENERATED_BBA_PATH=` to cmake.

 Notes for developers
 --------------------